-Shares and/or allocation could be distributed to individuals or individual vessels based on passenger capacity, a tiered approach, or some other metric.
+Shares could be distributed based on landings histories, passenger capacity, a tiered approach, or some other metric.

-- Permit Fishing Quota Program Shares and/or allocation would be associated with a federal for-hire permit. - Individual Fishing Quota Program- Shares and/or allocation are held by individuals. - Fish Tag Program Physical harvest tags.
-Tags could be distributed equally among vessels, based on passenger capacity, or using some other criteria.
+- Permit Fishing Quota Program- Shares and allocation would be associated with a federal for-hire permit. - Individual Fishing Quota Program- Shares and allocation are held by individuals.
+Shares are distributed based on landings history or some other metric. - Fish Tag Program- Physical harvest tags.
+Tags could be distributed among vessels, based on passenger capacity, or using other criteria.